erdosn/dsc-3-31-03-introduction-to-decision-trees-data-science/README.md

 ## Objectives (SG)
 YWBAT
 * Identify the parts of a decision tree
+    * Root node (features)
+    * Branches (feature values)
+    * Interior nodes (features)
+    * Leaf nodes (targets)
 * Describe how they are used to create partitions in a sample space ,s.
 * Describe the overall process of decision trees.
-    * Data splits on labels and features and bins in itself
-    * splits on root node
-    * data cascades down
-    * splits on interior nodes
-    * looking for information
+    * Determine best feature to use as root node using either the Gini Index or Entropy and information gain
+    * develops the branches based on its feature value
+    * rinse and repeat above to determine the interior nodes depending on our predetermined maximum tree depth
 * Describe how the gini coefficient is used with decision trees.
+    * the gini coefficient measures how pure of a split a feature creates for our target variable.
+    * it helps us determine what feature to start with and order of features to use

 ## From Graphs to Decision Trees